Mark-Zwaving/weatherstats-nl/README.md

 ```
 sudo apt-get install libffi-dev
 ```
-*Recompile and instal python3.7 again*
+*Recompile and install python3.7 again*

 ### Install necessary python3 libraries
-For WeatherStatsNL and the builtin library common, some python3 libraries needs to be installed
+For WeatherStatsNL and the library common some python3 libraries needs to be installed

 Which libraries?
 See file requirements.txt